brownplt/iticse-in-flow-2014/in-flow-assignments/tirronen/asgn-1.md

 ## Expert Review

-There will not be an expert review due constraints of time and scarcity of available experts.
+There will not be an expert review due time constraints and scarcity of available experts.
 I intend to participate as much as possible in the peer review process, but I certainly cannot review all solutions.

 As stated earlier, I'll try to have students give a short verbal summary of the review process.
 This will give me a